 Some fire extinguishers have a test button that opens the connection between the tank and the pressure gauge, and if yours has one, it's fine to use it.
 If it doesn't have this button, don't check the condition by doing a test spray.
 Once you pull the pin and use a fire extinguisher, it needs to be either serviced or replaced.

 Check the Pressure Gauge

 Fire extinguishers with pressure gauges are common.
-The gauge is typically located on the top of the tank near the handle, and the display has a red area and a green area.
+The gauge is typically located on the top of the tank near the handle, and the display has a red area (or two red areas) and a green area.
 The extinguisher is good as long as the needle remains steadily in the green area.
 Fire marshals recommend checking this gauge once a month.
-If you notice the needle moving into the red area, even momentarily, you need to service or replace the device.
+If you notice the needle moving into a red area, even momentarily, you need to service or replace the device.

 You can get your fire extinguisher reset if you notice any of the following conditions: